rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 \end{equation}
 $$

 In computing the derivatives of $L$, we treat $y$ and $y'$ as independent variables.
-That is, when computing
-$\partial L/\partial y$ we do not worry about derivative of $y'$ with respect to $y$.
-Similarly when computing
+That is, when computing $\partial L/\partial y$ we do not worry about derivative of $y'$ with respect to $y$.
+Similarly when computing $\partial L/\partial y'$ we do not worry about derivative of $y$ with respect to $y'$.
+If we perform the manipulations in equation
-$\partial L/\partial y'$ we do not worry about derivative of $y$ with respect to $y'$.
-If we perform the manipulations in equation \eqref{eq:el}, it yields a differential in terms of $x$, $y$ and $y'$ whose solution gives us a $y(x)$.
+\eqref{eq:el}, it yields a differential equation in terms of $x$, $y$ and $y'$ whose solution gives us a $y(x)$.
 This is the part about COV being a machine for generating differential equations that, when solved, produce functions which satisfy our original objective.

 To add constraints, we use a the method of [Lagrange multipliers](https://en.wikipedia.org/wiki/Lagrange_multiplier).
 This method modifies the $L(x, y, y')$ function using the constraints and allows us to still use the Euler-Lagrange